 The dashboard should be unchanged from the standard WP interface.
 This is especially true for lifetime bloggers.
 You will not appreciate a completely new, potentially confusing interface each time you change your theme.
 You can ask to see screenshots of dashboards on a finished client design.

-ASK: Do you use plugins or functions to create menus?
-(Answer should be “functions”.)
+ASK: Do you use plugins for designing stuff?
+(Answer should be “no”.)

 Handles Images Well